L'alliance des professionnels pour un cadre de vie durable

 As Europe accelerates its pathway towards carbon neutrality, the renovation of existing buildings has become a critical lever for decarbonising the built environment.
 Yet, comparing assets, prioritising actions and defining robust renovation strategies across different European countries remains a major challenge.

-To address these questions, we invite you to a webinar presenting key insights from the Net Zero Carbon Renovation Europe study, conducted by Alliance HQE-GBC, AIA Environnement and Deerns, within the EU-funded BuildingLife project.
+To address these questions, we have organized a webinar presenting key insights from the Net Zero Carbon Renovation Europe study, conducted by Alliance HQE-GBC, AIA Environnement and Deerns, within the EU-funded BuildingLife project with Laudes and IKEA Foundations financial support.

 What is the European NZC Renovation Program ?